lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`maxValidatorExitRequestsPerReport`** — new value of the `LimitsList.maxValidatorExitRequestsPerReport`

-Emits whenever the value of the `LimitsList.maxValidatorExitRequestsPerReport` value is changed.

 ### MaxAccountingExtraDataListItemsCountSet()

+Emits whenever the value of the `LimitsList.maxAccountingExtraDataListItemsCount` value is changed.

 ```solidity
 event MaxAccountingExtraDataListItemsCountSet(uint256 maxAccountingExtraDataListItemsCount);